rackerlabs/support-how-to/content/how-to/cloud-servers/centos-7-apache-and-php-install/index.md

 **NOTE**: This guide enables the Inline with Upstream Stable (IUS) repository, which provides newer versions of some software found in the official CentOS and Red Hat&reg; repositories.
-For more information about the IUS repository, please see the following link: [Install EPEL and IUS repositories on CentOS and Red Hat] (/support/how-to/install-epel-and-additional-repositories-on-centos-and-red-hat/)
+For more information about the IUS repository, see the [Install EPEL and IUS repositories on CentOS and Red Hat] (/support/how-to/install-epel-and-additional-repositories-on-centos-and-red-hat/) article.

 ### Install Apache